-The Board of Directors has four standing committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Risk Committee.
-The Board of Directors has two ad hoc committees: the Finance Committee and the Strategic Review Committee.
+The Board has four standing committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Risk Committee.
+The Board has two ad hoc committees: the Finance Committee and the Strategic Review Committee.

-The Board of Directors has adopted written charters for the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Risk Committee.
+The Board has adopted written charters for the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Risk Committee.
 These charters, as well as our Code of Business Conduct and Ethics and the Corporate Governance Guidelines, are posted and available on our website at www.magnachip.com.
-The information on or accessible through our website is not a part of or incorporated by reference in this Report.
+The information on or accessible through our website is not a part of or incorporated by reference in this Proxy Statement.